A narcissist reality holds a big gap between their reality and actual reality.

-Those on the lower end of the spectrum, go through life doing and taking as they please whatever they want from those around them.
-Leaving behind a trail of destruction.
-They believe they are entitled to do as they please, claim what they like, no one is allowed to stand in their way if someone does, they will often seek some form of revenge.
-Wearing the same designer jacket or tracksuit bottoms with what they believe to be designer trainers, or shoes, that they think speaks for how wealthy they are, even if it was all purchased for them by an ex until they can find a new to buy them more, how we see clothes as our own unique individual taste, and if people want to wear, jeans, tracksuits, trousers, skirts whatever people want to wear is for themselves, narcissistic people always believe it shows to others just how important they are, especially those in the suits.
+Those on the lower end of the spectrum go through life doing and taking as they please whatever they want from those around them—leaving behind a trail of destruction.
+They believe they are entitled to do as they please, claim what they like; no one is allowed to stand in their way if someone does; they will often seek some form of revenge.
+Wearing the same designer jacket or tracksuit bottoms that their ex or new supply purchased them, or whatever the narcissist believes to be designer trainers, or shoes that they think speaks for how wealthy they are, even if it was all purchased for them by an ex until they can find new supply to buy them some more, how we see clothes are our own unique individual taste.
+If people want to wear jeans, tracksuits, trousers, skirts whatever people want to wear for themselves.
+Narcissistic people buy to impress others, always believing it shows to others just how important they are, especially those in the suits.

-Happiness always comes from within, we have a nation of hurt people, trying to help people to heal their inner pain and find their inner happiness, those who are kind to others, humble within their achievements, learning from mistakes.
+Happiness always comes from within; we have a nation of hurt people, trying to help people to heal their inner pain and find their inner happiness, those who are kind to others, humble within their achievements, learning from mistakes.

 Then we have hurt people, who hurt people, feel a need to destroy those around them to feel better within themselves, not realising; this only makes them feel worse.

-Help with Overcoming trauma bonding and anxiety online course.
+To help with overcoming the trauma bond and anxiety course.